EnergizeStatistics/capstone-csca5028/README.md

 ### `src/`

 - This directory stores the source code of the project.
-Of particular interest are:
+These scripts below are of particular interest.
 - `src/fetch_data.py`
-- - This script contains the main function that pulls data from the carbon intensity API and stores it in the database.
+- - This script contains the main function that pulls data from the carbon intensity public API and stores it in the database.
 It is regularly invoked by the `src/scheduler.py` script.
 - `src/query_carbon_data.py`
 - - This script runs a web server that provides the front end for the user to request statistical analysis of the data.
 - `src/time_series_analysis.py`